Simultaneous Multi-die Floorplanning and Technology Assignment: The Proposed Method

 \subsubsection{Reinforcement Learning-based Floorplanning}

-We adopt the PPO algorithm described in Section~\ref{sec:ppo_background}.
-The key elements in the RL-based floorplanning are: \begin{itemize} \item State space $\mathcal{S}$: The set of possible B*-tree configurations of blocks $\mathcal{B}_i$ in die $d_i \in \mathcal{D}$.
-Thus, a state $s \in \mathcal{S}$ is the B*-tree representation of a floorplan solution. \item Action space $\mathcal{A}$: The set of perturbations to a B*-tree as defined earlier in Section~\ref{sec:sa}.
-Therefore, the action space is discrete. \item The reward function $R_a(s,s')$: The negative value of the difference of the objective function $f$ defined by Equation~\eqref{eq:objective} when transitioning from state $s$ to $s'$ at time $t$.
-Formally, the reward function is defined as $-(f_{t+1}-f_t)$ from time step $t$ to $t{+}1$. \end{itemize}
+We adopt the PPO algorithm (Section~\ref{sec:background}) for our RL approach.
+The key elements of the RL-based floorplanning environment are: \begin{itemize} \item State space $\mathcal{S}$: The set of possible B*-tree configurations of blocks $\mathcal{B}_i$ in die $d_i \in \mathcal{D}$.
+A state $s \in \mathcal{S}$ is the B*-tree of a floorplan solution. \item Action space $\mathcal{A}$: The discrete set of perturbations to a B*-tree as defined earlier in Section~\ref{sec:sa}. \item Reward function $R_a(s,s'){=}-\left(f_{t+1}-f_t\right)$: The negative difference in the objective $f$ when transitioning from state $s$ to $s'$ at episodic time $t$.
+The value of $f$ is evaluated using models in Section~\ref{sec:background}~and~\ref{sec:models}. \end{itemize} The policy and value functions are estimated using fully-connected (FC) neural networks trained throughout several episodes of intra-die floorplanning (Figure~\ref{fig:networks}a).
+The policy network uses two FC layers with ReLU and a final FC layer with Softmax to obtain a probability distribution.
+Similarly, the value function network uses three FC layers with ReLU and a single output neuron for a scalar value.
+Both networks, colored yellow in Figure~\ref{fig:networks}a, use the same input features collected from a state $s$ in the floorplanning environment.
+Then, we select B*-tree statistics (B*-tree features) as input features following:

-As described in Section~\ref{sec:ppo_background}, the policy $\pi_\theta(s|a)$ and value function $V_\phi(s)$ are estimated by fully-connected (FC) neural networks, as shown in Figure~\ref{fig:networks}a, that are trained throughout several episodes of intra-die floorplanning.
-The policy network consists of 2 FC layers with rectified linear unit (ReLU) function and 1 FC layer with Softmax function to obtain a probability distribution.
-Therefore, the policy is probabilistic and explicit exploration is unnecessary.
-Similarly, the value function network consists of 3 FC layers with ReLU function and a single neuron to obtain a scalar value.
-Note that both networks use the same features as input.
+{\bf Node features.} These features consist of the height, the number of cumulative right children, the number of cumulative left children, the total number of nodes, and the HPWL of the blocks within the corresponding sub-tree.
+For example, in Figure~\ref{fig:networks}b, the node features of $b_3$ are a height of 3, 3 right children ($b_7, b_8, b_{10}$), 1 left child ($b_9$), 5 total nodes, and the HPWL value of the sub-tree (highlighted blue).

-Statistics of the B*-tree are chosen as input features.
-The feature computation begins with the node features such as height, number of right children, number of left children, number of nodes, HPWL of the blocks in the corresponding sub-tree.
-For instance, the node features of $b_3$ in Figure~\ref{fig:networks}b are 3, 2, 2, 5, and the HPWL of the sub-tree respectively (highlighted in blue).
-Next, the level features are the averaged node features for all nodes in the same level.
-For instance, the level features in level 2 are the averaged node features of $b_{13}, b_{14}, b_3$ and $b_4$, highlighted in red in Figure~\ref{fig:networks}b.
-Finally, the B*-tree features are simply the concatenation of level features in the first $h$ levels.
-Note that B*-tree features form a one-dimensional vector of size $5\cdot h$.
+{\bf Level features.} The level features are extracted by averaging the node features for all nodes at the same level in the B*-tree.
+For instance, the level-2 features in Figure~\ref{fig:networks}b are the averaged node features of blocks $b_{13}, b_{14}, b_3$, and $b_4$ (highlighted in red).